Advertisement

 Paired with beer (what else?) to soak up the alcohol, the pretzel is the snack of choice at events like Oktoberfest.
 But they’re also great when you’re rushing to work in the morning and don’t have time to sit down at a table to eat breakfast.

-You can literally eat Laugengebäck while walking along a pavement or when you're waiting for the bus (trust us, we've tried).
+You can literally eat Laugengebäck while walking along a pavement or when you're waiting for the bus (trust us, we've done it).

 Of course you can buy them with fillings, like cheese or ham, or even slathered in a generous helping of butter.
 When it comes to the toppings, salt is the most common but you can also find seeds, nuts and even sweet flavours, like sugar or chocolate.